eseverett/CXLS_Interlocks_Docs/docs/source/testing_documentation/Laser-1.rst

 #.
 Push to exit module is not on.

 #.
-Laser-1 -estops are not engaged and LEDs are off.
+Laser-1 e-stops are not engaged and LEDs are off.

     - Laser-1 south-West
     - Laser-1 north-West